Davidslv/vanilla/README.md

 ## Demo

-If you would like to watch a small demo
+If you would like to watch a small demo.

 ```ruby